Create Guide Templates

 An example Customer Portal template that shows buttons for the chat and email channels followed by two CXone Expert articles.

-1. Click the app selector and select ACD.
+1. Click the app selector icon of app selector and select Guide.

 9. Click Save.